-The 405th Army Field Support Brigade (AFSB) operationalizes AMC capabilities and delivers anticipatory readiness within the U.S. European Command (EUCOM) and U.S. Africa Command (AFRICOM) areas of responsibility, at the tactical point of need.
+The 405th Army Field Support Brigade (AFSB) operationalizes AMC capabilities and delivers anticipatory readiness within the U.S. Army Europe and Africa (USAREUR-AF) area of responsibility, at the tactical point of need.

-The 405th AFSB is assigned to ASC and under the operational control of U.S. Army Europe and Africa (USAREUR-AF).
-The brigade provides materiel enterprise support to U.S. forces throughout Europe and Africa by synchronizing the infusion of acquisition, logistics and technology into USAREUR-AF units and integrating AMC capabilities and enablers to deliver readiness to EUCOM and AFRICOM, maintaining Army Prepositioned Stock (APS) and executing world-class Logistics Readiness Center (LRC) operations.
+The 405th AFSB is assigned to ASC and under the operational control of USAREUR-AF.
+The brigade provides materiel enterprise support to U.S. forces throughout Europe and Africa by synchronizing the infusion of acquisition, logistics and technology into USAREUR-AF units and integrating AMC capabilities and enablers to deliver readiness to USAREUR-AF, maintaining Army Prepositioned Stock (APS) and executing world-class Logistics Readiness Center (LRC) operations.

 The 405th AFSB consists of four Army Field Support Battalions (AFSBn) and seven LRCs.
 The AFSBns provide mission command of APS storage locations and general support in Europe to assigned and rotational forces.
 The LRCs execute installation logistics operations in support of Installation Management Command.
-The 405th AFSB provides this support throughout the EUCOM and AFRICOM areas of operation.
+The 405th AFSB provides this support throughout the USAREUR-AF area of operation.
 The 405th AFSB is responsible for APS equipment sets at various European locations to be utilized as directed in support of NATO operations.

 AFSBns-Africa, Benelux, Mannheim and Germany are responsible for receipt, storage, maintenance, shipment and issue of APS and Operational Project equipment.
-It is capable of shipping equipment and deploying teams to forward sites for issue at equipment configuration and handoff areas.
+They are capable of shipping equipment and deploying teams to forward sites for issue at equipment configuration and handoff areas.

-The 405th AFSBn-Africa, headquartered at Leghorn Army Depot in Livorno, Italy, receives, stores, maintains and issues APS equipment, providing humidity-controlled storage of assets for several combatant commands.
+The 405th AFSBn-Africa, headquartered at Leghorn Army Depot in Livorno, Italy, receives, stores, maintains and issues APS equipment, providing humidity-controlled storage of assets for two combatant commands.
 The battalion provides and coordinates AMC enablers in support of USAREUR-AF through its assigned Logistics Support Team-Africa located at Camp Ederle, Vicenza, Italy.
 The battalion also supports the U.S. Agency for International Development Office of Foreign Disaster Assistance.